strapi/strapi/docs/3.0.0-beta.x/guides/error-catching.md

 ## Create a middleware

-To handle errors, we will have to use a [middleware](../concepts/middlewares.md) that will catch errors and send them to Sentry.
+A [middleware](../concepts/middlewares.md) will be used in order to catch the errors which will then be sent to Sentry.

 - Create a `./middlewares/sentry/index.js` file.